-Petai is a tall tree of up to 45m in height and is similar in appearance to Petai Kerayong (P. timoriana).
+Petai is a tall tree of up to 45m in height and is similar in appearance to P. timoriana (Petai Kerayong).
 The flowers are also clustered on heads set on the ends of stout green stalks.
-The flowers give way to long pods (40 to 50cm) that hang from the tree in small bunches.
-The fruit is edible and has a distinct taste.
+The flowers give way to long (40 to 50cm) pods that hang from the tree in small bunches.
+The fruit is edible and tastes strongly of garlic.